matthew-tfs/mjcb.io/content/blog/00039-goodbye-wordpress-hello-hugo.md

 ### Why Hugo? ###

 [Hugo](https://gohugo.io) is a static site generator, which takes plaintext content (Markdown files) and outputs an entire static website whenever a change is made.
 The best way to summarize Hugo is that is it boring, simple, fast and has very little overhead.
 It uses the [Go](https://go.dev/) programming language, which is insanely fast and easy to work with.
-It is also designed to be easily deployed without requiring complex dependencies, and supports automated deployments with Git.
+It is also designed to be easily deployed without requiring complex dependencies and supports automated deployments with Git.
 This means that you can stage your changes to your website on your local computer, commit your changes to Git, and those changes are automatically deployed to your website if the hosting platform supports it.

 Other reasons why I wanted to go with Hugo included: